sukumar0919/MyturkishMusicAnalysis/README.md

 3. **Exploratory Data Analysis (EDA)**: Provides summary statistics for each attribute and includes graphical analysis using Matplotlib and Seaborn.

 4. **Inference**: Performs analysis to answer the research question, including visualizations with Matplotlib and Seaborn.
+This section likely involves machine learning models and cross-validation.

 5. **Conclusion**: A concise narrative explaining the conclusions drawn from the analysis.